20treeAI/github-workflows/README.md

 | cluster_name | K8s cluster name on which Dagster workflow is deployed to          | string | None           | true     |

 #### Input Secrets
-These are the github repo secrets you must create ahead of time
+These are the GitHub repo secrets you must create ahead of time!

 | name                      | description                                                | required |
 |:-------------------------:|:-----------------------------------------------------------|:--------:|